 Several factors drive that commitment.
 Horton says water temperature is probably the most important, especially in shallow water.
 “If the water gets below 55 degrees, [bass] will leave [their spawning beds],” he said.
 “If it stays above that, they will stay on their beds.”

 Bass won’t go far if a cold front pushes them from their spawning beds.
 Horton finds the closest structure, which often is a secondary point in 6 to 10 feet of water along their migration route.
-He’ll fish a crankbait, slowing his retrieve to match the tougher conditions.
+He’ll fish a crankbait, slowing his retrieve to match the more challenging conditions.

-Grigsby said bass that are committed to spawning won’t leave the immediate area.
-“I used to go every year to one little place with crystal clear water,” he said.
+Grigsby said bass committed to spawning won’t leave the immediate area.
+“I used to go yearly to one little place with crystal clear water,” he said.
 “I would fish a week solid, every day — cold fronts, rain, wind — and I would watch how fish would react on the bed.”
-One year, after a strong cold front’s arrival, bass left their beds.
-In the clear water, he saw where one went: an adjacent patch of muck, whose dark colored absorbed more solar energy, warming the water around it.
+After a strong cold front’s arrival, bass left their beds one year.
+He saw where one went in the clear water: an adjacent patch of muck, whose dark color absorbed more solar energy, warming the water around it.
 But it didn’t stay long.
-“I returned later that afternoon, sun beating down but still cold out, and it was back sitting on its bed,” he said.
+“I returned later that afternoon, the sun beating down but still cold out, and it was back sitting on its bed,” he said.